blogosfair/How-much-meta-learning-is-in-image-to-image-translation/_posts/2022-12-01-how-much-meta-learning-is-in-image-to-image-translation.md

 Now how does this apply to the experiment just outlined?
 In the introduction, we thought about how a sophisticated learner might handle a dataset like the one described in the last section.
 We said that a sophisticated learner would learn that the nuisance transformations are applied uniformly **to all classes**.
 Therefore, if we added more classes to the dataset, the learner would become **more invariant** to the transformations because we expose it to more examples of them.
 Since this is part of the classification task **for each class**, the learner should, everything else being equal, become better at classification, especially on classes with few training examples.
 To see this, we must think of the multi-classification task not as a single task but as multiple mappings from image features to activations that must be learned, as a set of binary classification tasks.
 Thrun and Pratt continue:

->For an algorithm to fit this definition some kind of *transfer* must occur between multiple tasks that must have a positive impact on expected task-performance <d-cite key="DBLP:books/sp/98/ThrunP98"></d-cite>.
+>For an algorithm to fit this definition, some kind of *transfer* must occur between multiple tasks that must have a positive impact on expected task-performance <d-cite key="DBLP:books/sp/98/ThrunP98"></d-cite>.

 This transfer is what Zhou et al. [2022] <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> tried to measure.
 There is some meta-information learnable across several tasks, in our case, the transformation distribution across many binary classification tasks.
 If a learner can learn this meta-information and transfer it to each new task it has "learned to learn"; it is a meta-learner.
 The goal of Zhou et al.'s <d-cite key="DBLP:conf/iclr/ZhouTRKPHF22"></d-cite> experiment was to see whether this transfer takes place.
 Thus, arguably, it is a meta-learning experiment.